What Is Invention Convention All About?

 How Your Kids Can Get Involved

 Most kids participate in Invention Convention through formal programs in their school, after-school program or other group (like scouting).
 (Find your local programs here.)
-If there isn’t a local program, your kids are NOT out of luck; they can participate in Invention Convention through the Independent Inventor Program.
+If there isn’t a local program, your kids are NOT out of luck; they can participate in Invention Convention through our Independent Inventor Program.
+Contact us for more information regarding this program.

 How You Can Help Your Kid